Power365initiatives/power365crm/README.md

 https://github.com/Power365initiatives/power365crm/releases

+### Features
+In this release v1.0 you will be able to manage your entire sales process from Prosect to Quote.
+This will include management of opportunities during the sales process and autonomous opportunity amount calculation.
+1. Create a Prospect
+2. Qualify a Prospect
+3. Automatic record creation (Account, Contact and Opportunity) when qualify a Prospect
+4. Automatic Quote creation including its quote products
+5. Close Opportunity as Won or Lost

 ### User manual
 For more information on how to start using this solution, please visit the [Power365CRM Wiki](https://github.com/Power365initiatives/power365crm/wiki)

+### Help
+Note: don't worry about this section, we'll update the links.
+We do not support samples, but this community is always willing to help, and we want to improve these samples.
+We use GitHub to track issues, which makes it easy for community members to volunteer their time and help resolve issues.
+If you encounter any issues while using this sample, you can [create a new issue]([https://github.com/Power365initiatives/power365crm/issues](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=YOURSAMPLENAME&authors=@YOURGITHUBUSERNAME&title=YOURSAMPLENAME%20-%20))
+For questions regarding this sample, [create a new question](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=YOURSAMPLENAME&authors=@YOURGITHUBUSERNAME&title=YOURSAMPLENAME%20-%20)
+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=YOURSAMPLENAME&authors=@YOURGITHUBUSERNAME&title=YOURSAMPLENAME%20-%20)

 ### Disclaimer